Public Works Project Planning

 Transportation Improvement Program (TIP) & Annual Construction Program

-Public Works prepares the Six-Year Transportation Improvement Program (TIP) and Annual Construction Program to update and coordinate the County's future plans for road and transportation improvements.
+Public Works prepares the Six-Year Transportation Improvement Program (TIP) and Annual Construction Program to update and coordinate the county's future plans for road and transportation improvements.

 Prior to the adoption of the TIP, the Board of County Commissioners conducts formal public hearings so the public can provide input and suggestions for projects.

-Six-Year Transportation Improvement Program Resolution 2024-2029
+Six-Year Transportation Improvement Program (searchable PDF)

 Annual Road Program Resolution 2024